-$\it I$ Be sure to leave the smaller light bulb lit if you want the optimal range to be visible when Sound Design Tips feature is active.
+$\Gamma$ Be sure to leave the smaller light bulb lit if you want the optimal range to be visible when Sound Design Tips feature is active.

-11. MODULATION ROUTINGS
+12. MODULATION ROUTINGS

-The power, flexibility, and variety of the modulation features available in Pigments are nearly limitless.
-The entire lower half of the instrument is dedicated to the modulation routes, which allows you to personalize your presets until they are perfect for your project.
+The power, flexibility, and variety of the modulation features in Pigments are nearly limitless.
+The entire lower half of the instrument is dedicated to the modulation assignments and sources [p.223], which allows you to personalize your presets until they are perfect for your project.